Parenting is challenging enough on its own, but after tragedies, many parents are unsure of what to do next.

 Q: If my child goes through a very traumatic event, how should I help them cope?

-A: Meet your child where he/she is at, meaning acknowledge thoughts and feelings.
+A: Meet your child where they are at, meaning acknowledge thoughts and feelings.
 Provide supportive listening and try to provide potential resources when appropriate.
 Feeling heard is important.

 Q: How could my child be changing?